MainulDip/UX-Study/README.md

 # Button text =>
 # Pre title => uppercase, 12px, letter speacing * 2%
 ```
+> Batch Styler Plugin for changing multiple text style (Font Family, Size, Style, etc)

+> Choose 2 Font family max (Those complement each other and not too-much decorative)

 ### Color palette
 > Use Plugin like "color palettes"and or 'color designer' or something else